RhineEagle/Tennis-simulation/Test of Model For Rogers Cup.md

-# The Test of the Model for Rogers Cup
+# Test of the Model for Rogers Cup

 The Rogers Cup (ATP 1000) will start this night (GMT-8 23:00).
 We now use this model to check its validity.
 We will give the probability from both our model and the website of Ultimate Tennis Statistics and the 365bet.

 ### Day 1

+#### round 1

 ​     match                   	 UTS                   model                        365bet                      result

-#### round 1

 Ramos vs Cilic      	33%  vs  67%      27.8% vs 72.2%           3.40         1.33              :one::two:(+++)